Your Trusted Marijuana Lawyer in Missouri

 “The right to possess and use something, however, has little meaning unless one also has the right to acquire it, and hence proscription of sale cannot be reconciled with a right to possess and use.

-It may be that some legitimate public interest may be served by the regulation of traffic in marijuana, but a statute which absolutely forbids the sale of marijuana is as offensive to the right of privacy and the pursuit of happiness as a statute which forbids its possession and use.”
+It may be that some legitimate public interest may be served by the regulation of traffic in marijuana, but a statute that absolutely forbids the sale of marijuana is as offensive to the right to privacy and the pursuit of happiness as a statute that forbids its possession and use.”

 Justice Thomas G. Kavanagh